raspberrypilearning/flatgame/en/step_1.md

 🎨 drawing or crafting materials (pens, paper, scissors) 📷 a phone or tablet to take photos
 👾 the Scratch [starter project](link)

-### Did you know?
-The original flatgame was made by Llaura McGee who is a game designer at [Dreamfeel](https://dreamfeel.ie/).
-They are a way to make more arty video games.